 - Stress is the way we respond to an event, not the actual event or situation.
 In other words, it's not what happens to you in life; it's how you handle it. - We all need some stress to keep us from being bored with life, however too much leads to becoming overwhelmed and may cause problems.

 Signs of stress:

 - Physical

-- o Rapid heart rate and breathing
+- Rapid heart rate and breathing

-- o Increased blood pressure
+- Increased blood pressure

-- Sweating
+- o Sweating

-- Muscle tension
+- o Muscle tension

 - o Insomnia

 - Emotional

-- Depression
+- o Depression

-- Anxiety
+- o Anxiety

 - o Irritability

 - Cognitive

 - Negative attitude

 - Difficulty concentrating

 - Behavioral

-- Overeating
+- $\circ$ Overeating

 - Procrastinating

 Ways to manage stress: